SamikshaBhavsar/content/README.md

-## Joining  Arrays using stack function :
+## Joining  Arrays using stack function:
 * Stacking is same as concatenation, the only difference is that stacking is done along a new axis.
 * We can concatenate two 1-D arrays along the second axis which would result in putting them one over the other, ie. stacking.
 * We pass a sequence of arrays that we want to join to the ``stack()`` method along with the axis.
 If axis is not explicitly passed it is taken as 0.